 Candidates should have also performed above average in their undergraduate studies.

 The Graduate Record Examination (GRE) is strongly recommended as additional decision criteria.

-For English-taught programmes candidates must be able to speak and write fluently in English (TOEFL 550 paper-based / 213 computer-based / 90 internet-based or IELTS 6.0).
+For English-taught programmes candidates must be able to speak and write fluently in English.
+We require certain language skills as listed here: English language requirements.

 Special Entrance Requirements